-- Identify the six typeface families and demonstrate how each one expresses a mood. - 2.
-Analyze the use of injurious imaging, prejudicial thinking, and stereotyping in visual media. - 3.
-Explain the ethical and legal standards regarding the use of visual media theatre history and recent developments.
+- 1. Identify the six typeface families and explain how each one expresses a mood. - 2.
+Apply critical thinking skills in the practice of media production. - 3.
+Explain ethical and legal standards regarding the use of media.

 VC125 DIGITAL GRAPHICS: RASTER